 - Be prepared.
 Begin by setting up some old towels or shirts around the area.
 You may need to wear gloves since you will most likely touch the cable after it comes out of the drain and whatever caused the clog.
 Work gloves work best because latex gloves can get caught by the coils of the cable and tear.

 - Place the auger end of the snake into the drain and feed the cable in while turning it.
 Slowly keep twisting the handle on the snake as it works its way along the pipe.
 If you are unclogging a drain in a tub, feed the auger through the overflow drain instead of the floor drain of the tub.
 You will probably need to remove the cover to do this.

 - As soon as you feel resistance against your turning, slowly pull the cable back out along with what’s clogging the drain.
 When the snake comes across the blockage, you will feel the cable back up.
 Keep cranking the cable so it catches on the clog, then slowly pull both the cable and blockage out.

-If you need professional help to handle your plumbing emergency in the Los Angeles area, contact our Glendale plumbers at H. L. Moe Co., Inc. today.
+If you need professional help to handle your plumbing emergency in the Los Angeles area or you want to learn more tips for using a plumbing snake, contact our Glendale plumbers at H. L. Moe Co., Inc. today.